Annikken/andeedocs/docs/AndeeSetup.md

 If you come across any issues, please check our [support](https://annikken.com/support) page for your relevant product.
 If the solution is not available there, feel free to [contact us](https://annikken.com/about-us#contact-us).

-# Annikken Andee Shield Setup

 ## Installing Arduino IDE

 Coding for Arduino and Annikken Andee is done using the Arduino Integrated Development Environment(IDE).
 Before you proceed, you should ensure that you have the Arduino IDE installed on your computer.

-If the Arduino IDE is not installed, proceed to download the Arduino IDE at https://www.arduino.cc/en/Main/Software.
+If the Arduino IDE is not installed, proceed to download the Arduino IDE at [Arduino]https://www.arduino.cc/en/Main/Software.
 Be sure to get the latest version.

-## Installing Annikken Andee Library
+## Installing Andee Library

 The Annikken Andee Library can be easily installed by using Arduino IDE's built-in library manager.
 Follow these steps to install the Andee Library.